jihunhwang/jihunhwang.github.io/index.markdown

 </script>

-<h5>You have finally reached the end of the internet!</h5>
+<h4>You have finally reached the end of the internet!</h4>

 <font size="4">
 <p>
 Just kidding.
 My name is Jihun (I go by Jimmy).
 I am a third year Ph.D. student in <a href="https://www.cs.purdue.edu/">Computer Science</a> at <a href="https://www.purdue.edu/">Purdue University</a>, where I am fortunate to be advised by Professor <a href="https://www.cs.purdue.edu/homes/hmaji/">Hemanta Maji</a>.
-Last summer, I visited <a href="https://www.nasa.gov/goddard">NASA GSFC</a> as a research intern.
+This summer, I am visiting <a href="https://www.nasa.gov/goddard">NASA GSFC</a> again as a research intern.
 </p>

 <p>